-Unless you feel very strongly about these subjects (listed below), or they are in the area that you wish to further your studies (e.g. Art, Music, theatre), they should be avoided.
+Unless you feel strongly about non-preferred subjects, or they are in the area that you wish to further your studies, you should consider limiting your choice to one of these.
 Certainly you should not take more than one of them if you are aiming for a competitive course at a leading university.
 Many universities are not particularly explicit in this area.
-However students with 3 or 4 ‘hard’ subjects will be looked on more favourably in comparison with students offering softer subjects if the competition for admission is very tight.
+However students with 3 or 4 ‘facilitating’ subjects will no doubt be looked on more favourably in comparison with students offering non preferred subjects if the competition for admission is very tight.